espocrm/documentation/administration/roles-management.md

 ## Actions

-* Create – The ability to create records.
+* Create – the ability to create records;
-* Read – The ability to view records (on list views and detail view).
+* Read – the ability to view records (on list views and detail view);
-* Edit – The ability to update records.
+* Edit – the ability to update records;
-* Delete – The ability to remove records.
+* Delete – the ability to remove records;
-* Stream – The ability to see a record's stream.
+* Stream – the ability to see a record's stream.

 ## Example